NYC declares health emergency amid measles outbreak in Brooklyn

 There have been 285 cases of the disease in Brooklyn and Queens since October, most of them involving members of the ultra-Orthodox Jewish community.

-Debates in the ultra-Orthodox Jewish community over vaccinations stem from Torah teachings that followers should not cause the body any damage since it is a gift from God.
+Debates in the Orthodox Jewish community over vaccinations stem from Torah teachings that followers should not cause the body any damage since it is a gift from God.

+Rabbi Yehuda Shurpin, content editor for Chabad.org, wrote in a piece discussing vaccinations and Jewish law that "obviously, as in all cases, especially in regard to the health of children, one should consult one’s personal physician, a licensed medical doctor."

-Some see the small risks associated with vaccines and the risk of contracting diseases that have "been largely eliminated" as equal, and so subscribe to the Talmudic dictum that translates to “in some cases of doubt, better to sit and do nothing,” according to Rabbi Yehuda Shurpin, content editor for Chabad.org.
+The piece explained that some see the small risks associated with vaccines and the risk of contracting diseases that have "been largely eliminated" as equal, and so subscribe to the Talmudic dictum that translates to “in some cases of doubt, better to sit and do nothing."

-The city’s Health Commissioner, Oxiris Barbot, addressed concerns over the vaccination during and before the news conference Tuesday.

-“I know that parents may be afraid of getting their child vaccinated, but as a pediatrician, I know that getting vaccinated is far safer than getting measles,” she said on Twitter.
-“The vaccine has been proven safe and effective in preventing the spread of measles for decades and we have evidence.”
+But Shurpin wrote, "One must do whatever is in their power to save oneself, one’s children, and others as well from possible life-threatening dangers."

+Rabbi David Niederman, president of United Jewish Organizations of Williamsburg and North Brooklyn, told NBC News on Tuesday he is working to ensure that yeshivas fully comply with the measure.

 In Rockland County, New York, near the city, county health officials last month declared a state of emergency and barred unvaccinated children from public spaces for 30 days.
 But last week, the order was temporarily halted after a judge ruled against it.